tskit-dev/tutorials/_sources/introgression.md

 eur_nea = get_eur_nea_tracts(ts)
 ```

 We build three different lists.
-The first is the set of tracts that have migrated from the Eurasian population into the Neanderthal population, and is done simply by finding all migration records in which the destination population is equal to NEA.
+The first is the set of tracts that have migrated from the Eurasian population into the Neanderthal population, and is done simply by finding all migration records in which the destination population name is 'Neanderthal'.
 The second list (which must contain a subset of the segments in the first list) is the ancestral segments that went on to coalesce within the Neanderthal population.
 The third list contains all segments in which the Eurasian and Neanderthal sample coalesce before their ancestor coalesces with the African sample.
 The third list includes both Eurasian segments that migrated to the Neanderthal population and segments that did not migrate and did not coalesce until after the Neanderthal-Human population split 300kya.

 ```{code-cell} ipython3
 nea_total = np.sum(eur_nea[:,1] - eur_nea[:,0])